 There are no immediately confirmatory tests, but patients should have testing for complications, including ECG, blood tests (CBC with platelets, electrolytes, BUN, creatinine, CK, Ca, PT, PTT, fibrinogen, d-dimer), and urine testing for myoglobinuria.

 Testing for susceptibility to malignant hyperthermia is recommended for people at risk based on a family history of the disorder or a personal history of a severe or incompletely characterized previous adverse reaction to general anesthesia.
 The caffeine halothane contracture test (CHCT) is the most accurate.
 It measures the response of a muscle tissue sample to caffeine and halothane.
 This test can be done only at certain referral centers and requires excision of about 2 g of muscle tissue.
-Genetic testing has limited sensitivity (about 30%) but is quite specific; patients in whom a mutation is identified do not require the CHCT.
+Because multiple mutations may be involved, genetic testing has limited sensitivity (about 30%) but is quite specific; patients in whom a mutation is identified do not require the CHCT.

 It is critical to cool patients as quickly and effectively as possible (see Treatment) to prevent damage to the CNS and also to give patients supportive treatment to correct metabolic abnormalities.
 Outcome is best when treatment begins before muscular rigidity becomes generalized and before development of rhabdomyolysis, severe hyperthermia, and DIC.
-Dantrolene (2.5 mg/kg IV q 5 min as needed, up to a total dose of 10 mg/kg) should be given in addition to the usual physical cooling measures.
-In some patients, tracheal intubation, paralysis, and induced coma are required to control symptoms and provide support.
+Dantrolene 2.5 mg/kg IV q 5 min as needed, up to a total dose of 10 mg/kg should be given in addition to the usual physical cooling measures.
+The dose of dantrolene is titrated based on heart rate and end-tidal CO2.
+In some patients, tracheal intubation (see Tracheal Intubation), paralysis, and induced coma are required to control symptoms and provide support.
 Benzodiazepines given IV, often in high doses, can be used to control agitation.
 Malignant hyperthermia has a high mortality and may not respond to even early and aggressive therapy.

 Local or regional anesthesia is preferred to general anesthesia when possible.
-Potent inhalational anesthetics and depolarizing muscular relaxants should be avoided in patients who are susceptible.
+Potent inhalational anesthetics and depolarizing muscular relaxants should be avoided in patients who are susceptible and those with a strong family history.
 Nondepolarizing muscular blockers are the preferred preanesthetic drugs.
 Preferred anesthetics include barbiturates (eg, thiopental), etomidate, and propofol.
 Dantrolene should be available at the bedside.

-Last full review/revision February 2010 by James P. Knochel, MD
+Last full review/revision February 2014 by John Lissoway, MD; Eric A. Weiss, MD